 UCF comes inches from upset of Duke, but Zion Williamson and Blue Devils survive

-The Duke Blue Devils were national title favorites.
-The only college basketball team the sports world wanted to talk about, with the biggest college basketball superstar in decades.
+The Duke Blue Devils were national title favorites — the only college basketball team the sports world wanted to talk about, with the biggest college basketball superstar in decades.
 And on Sunday, they came inches away from not even making it out of the 2019 NCAA tournament’s opening weekend.

 Duke held on to beat UCF by a single point, 77-76, after two UCF attempts in the final five seconds rolled agonizingly off the rim: